uio-bmi/two_step_graph_mapper/Readme.md

 ## Initial setup
 There are many software dependencies required for comparing all the mapping tools, and installing all of them is a tedious process.
 Thus, we have created a Docker image that contains everything that is needed.
-To get started, run the following commands to install the Docker image (this should take 10-15 minutes):
+To get started, run the following commands to install the Docker image (this should take about 30 minutes):
 ```bash
 git clone https://github.com/uio-bmi/graph_mapping_benchmarking.git
 cd graph_mapping_benchmarking